4 Tips for Finding Yourself During Recovery

 Revered NCAA basketball coach John Wooden once said, “Things turn out best for the people who make the best of the way things turn out.”
 Be proud to have valued yourself enough to do the hard work of recovery and rediscovering your self-identity — and for trading an unhealthy path for one with more positivity and room for inspiration.

-If you have any questions or would like to learn more about our programs at Choice House, please contact us.
+If you have any questions or would like to learn more about our Colorado in-patient rehab programs or outdoor adventure therapy at Choice House, please contact us.